Quotes from: Compassion-focused therapy as an intervention for sexual offending

 Finally, a third area that may need some attention can arise when our clients have

 experienced abuse or hurt in their earlier lives and they mistake the idea of a tricky brain to mean that the person who caused them harm is also not responsible for their actions.
-As discussed earlier, this can quickly prompt questions directed towards the therapist along the hIres of “so you’re saying it is not his fault he used to batter me every time he got drunk” or “so I guess it was my fault I got raped”.
-As we have already indicated, this is absolutely not what we ar(e suggesting, and these understandable reactions allow us to emphasise the distinction between fault and responsibility However, this sort of interaction also allows the compassion–focused therapist tO invite their client tO explore the therapeutic alliance2 including the therapkt’s thoughts and feelings towards the client and vice versa.
+As discussed earlier, this can quickly prompt questions directed towards the therapist along the lines of “so you’re saying it is not his fault he used to batter me every time he got drunk” or “so I guess it was my fault I got raped”.
+As we have already indicated, this is absolutely not what we are suggesting, and these understandable reactions allow us to emphasise the distinction between fault and responsibility.
+However, this sort of interaction also allows the compassion–focused therapist to invite their client to explore the therapeutic alliance, including the therapist’s thoughts and feelings towards the client and vice versa.

 Formulation